The one weapon Novak Djokovic has which could beat Jannik Sinner at Wimbledon

 Intriguingly, a Sinner-Alcaraz repeat would be the first time the men’s finals at Roland Garros and Wimbledon have matched in the same year since Roger Federer and Rafael Nadal in 2008.

 All the odds seem stacked against him.
-But it is in these scenarios that Djokovic has thrived in, time and again, throughout his storied career.
+But it is in these scenarios that Djokovic has thrived, time and again, throughout his storied career.

 Djokovic’s variety is his key weapon.
 While his wide array of shot-making was gobbled up delightfully by Sinner five weeks ago, on the checks and flat-lining of the grass, it is a different proposition altogether.